mramshaw/Cloud_Django/README.md

 Everything works, so now we need to make it address a non-bundled back-end.

+[Although it *works*, it looks pretty horrible as our `static` content is missing.
+ We can fix that later, possibly with an `ingress` controller and/or nginx.]

 Lets teardown our local kubernetes infrastructure first:

     $ kubectl delete svc/polls deploy/polls